 It is, however, highly desirable to use a standard phrase identifying the willmaker’s and witnesses’ signatures.
-This is called the Words in a document that say a witness was there when the document was signed, and that they saw another person sign that document.
-The witness signs their name next to the attestation clause..
+This is called the attestation clause.
 It is usually placed at the foot of the will, beside the space allowed for the signatures of the willmaker and the witnesses.
 The following is an example of an attestation clause:

 ‘Signed by the willmaker in the presence of us both (both of us being present at the same time).’
 If this clause, or a clause having the same effect, is not used, a sworn document is required of the two witnesses as to their attestation, when the will is submitted for probate.
-If one or both witnesses die before the willmaker, or cannot be found after proper enquiry, the will may still be valid if there is Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. from other people present at the time of signing the will, or evidence as to the identification of handwriting of the witnesses and the testator.
+If one or both witnesses die before the willmaker, or cannot be found after proper enquiry, the will may still be valid if there is evidence from other people present at the time of signing the will, or evidence as to the identification of handwriting of the witnesses and the testator.

 The courts, in deciding a will’s meaning, first look at the actual wording of the document.
 The courts consider the meaning of the words as they are commonly understood in the community, not what the willmaker might have subjectively thought a word or expression to mean.